Custom Mechanical Keyboard

 Step 2: Prepare the PCB and Solder Components

-- Carefully unpack the PCB and inspect it for any visible defects or damage.
+- Unpack and Inspect PCB: Carefully unpack the Printed Circuit Board (PCB) and inspect it for any visible defects or damage.
+Ensure it’s clean and in good condition.

-- Place the diodes in their designated spots on the PCB, ensuring the correct orientation.
-Solder the diodes to the PCB.
+- Diode Placement: Place the diodes in their designated spots on the PCB, making sure you install them in the correct orientation.
+Diodes are typically marked with a line or arrow indicating the direction.
+Solder the diodes onto the PCB.

-- Install the stabilizers onto the designated positions on the PCB.
-Apply lubricant to the stabilizer wires for smoother key movement.
+- Stabilizer Installation: Install the stabilizers onto the designated positions on the PCB.
+Apply a small amount of lubricant to the stabilizer wires to ensure smoother key movement.
+Stabilizers are essential for larger keys like the Enter key or spacebar to prevent wobbling.

-- Insert the switches into their respective slots on the PCB.
-Ensure each switch is aligned properly and fully seated.
+- Switch Insertion: Insert the switches into their respective slots on the PCB.
+Ensure that each switch is aligned correctly and fully seated.
+Mechanical switches have two or three pins, and they should fit securely into the corresponding holes.

 Step 3: Install the PCB into the Keyboard Case